software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 Next we will implement the list of reading recommendations as a React frontend application.
 After that we will implement the the fifth user story "As an user I want to filter reading recommendations based on the category so that I can find interesting recommendations easier".

-For the _fifth user story_ we can have the following tasks:
+For the _fifth user story_ we can have the following tasks in addition to the REST API tasks mentioned before:

 1. Create a React component RecommendationList which lists reading recommendations from http://localhost:8080/api/recommendations
 2. Render the RecommandationList component on the reading recommendation list Thymeleaf template